BCGG-Projects/delivery-optimizer/README.md

-# delivery-optimizer Werehouse_Logic
+Werehouse_Logic

-Branch that is responsible for:
+# Branch that is responsible for:

-# define with points want the goods to be delivered to them and some points want boolean 1 | 0, and total weight
+#define with points want the goods to be delivered to them and some points want boolean 1 | 0, and total weight

 #created the size of the goods to be be delivered or collected (between 100kg and 200kg);